ashwathaithal/vkitti3D-dataset/README.md

 For each sub-sequence, we selected 15 scenes at equidistance timesteps to avoid overlapping data.

 ### Tools
-To visualize the points clouds:
+To visualize the point clouds:

 * Install [anaconda or miniconda](https://conda.io/docs/user-guide/install/index.html)
 * ```conda create --name vkitti3d python=3.6```